What is the Net Promoter Score (NPS)?

 Criticism

-- Some of the researchers question the credibility of an 11-point scale to measure customer preference.
-On the contrary, they claim that a 7-point scale is a better predictor of historical recommendations than an 11-point scale.
+- Some researchers question the credibility of an 11-point scale to measure customer preference.
+On the contrary, they claim that a 7-point scale better predicts historical recommendations than an 11-point scale.

-- It is believed that a metric that is calculated based on response to a single question is much less reliable when compared to a composite index of several questions.
+- It is believed that a metric calculated based on a response to a single question is much less reliable when compared to a composite index of several questions.

-- The NPS can be benchmarked for different areas or products to assess where a particular company stands in the industry in terms of brand image.
+- One can benchmark the Net Promoter Score (NPS) for different areas or products to assess where a particular company stands in the industry regarding the brand image.

-- According to Reichheld, the average companies in the US score less than +10, while some of the best companies are able to achieve scores in the range of +50 and +80.
+- According to Reichheld, the average company in the U.S. scores less than +10, while some of the best companies can achieve scores in the range of +50 and +80.

 Importance and Uses

-The net promoter score is a crucial metric as it is used by most of the large companies as a tool to measure customer feedback.
-As an output, it gives an easy-to-understand figure that can be used by managers to achieve customer delight (and not just satisfaction).
-Some of the marketers believe that net promoter can be used as a proxy indicator of a company’s growth potential.
+The net promoter score is crucial as most large companies use it to measure customer feedback.
+It gives an easy-to-understand figure that managers can use to achieve customer delight (not just satisfaction).
+In addition, some marketers believe that the net promoter's score can be used as a proxy indicator of a company's growth potential.

 Advantages